 She says she has a child with cerebral palsy that lives at home and requires constant care.
 Symptoms are without definitive organic origin.
-She is on Lyrica for the fibromyalgia from her primary care doctor but gets mixed results.
+She is on Lyrica® for the fibromyalgia from her primary care doctor but gets mixed results.
 She is also on metformin to help manage her blood sugar fluctuations and has been told she is prediabetic.
 She has tried acupuncture, chiropractic, physical therapy and different doctors, but she has not found lasting relief.

-Fibromyalgia Background Information for Clinicians
+Fibromyalgia Background Information for Practitioners

 Central Nervous System Sensitization

-Studies of a variety of thermal, mechanical, and electrical stimuli in FMS and healthy controls consistently show increase in reactivity in the FMS group suggestive of central sensitization.
+Studies of a variety of thermal, mechanical and electrical stimuli in FMS and healthy controls consistently show increase in reactivity in the FMS group, suggestive of central sensitization.
 PET scans and fMRI studies of the brain activity of FMS subjects versus healthy controls while they receive innocuous sensory stimulation have shown that FMS patients’ limbic structures and CNS pain areas are activated by nonpainful stimuli that only activate the sensory cortex in healthy controls.

 Hypothalamic dysfunction is also generally present in FMS.
-The hypothalamus is a major control center for sleep, so that impaired function contributes to nonrestorative sleep.
+The hypothalamus is a major control center for sleep, and impaired function contributes to nonrestorative sleep.
 As a regulator of autonomic function, hypothalamic dysfunction contributes to the many symptoms of dysautonomia or somatic symptoms, including sweating and irritable bowel syndrome.
 The hypothalamus is also involved in hormonal regulation.

-Hormonal dysfunction, including hypothyroidism, is often present, as is poor sleep—which further decreases energy production, preventing resolution of the FMS.
+Hormonal dysfunction, including hypothyroidism, is often present, as is poor sleep, which further decreases energy production, preventing resolution of the FMS.
 Studies have shown differences in circadian cortisol release in FMS versus healthy controls, suggestive of initial overactivity followed by later exhaustion of the hypothalamic-pituitary-adrenal (HPA) axis.
 This can include blunting of cortisol release in the morning, along with levels being too high in the evening, which may then disrupt sleep.

 Two studies, including an RCT by Teitelbaum et al., showed an average 90% improvement rate in FMS,